 I am a Professor of International Business Communication at Radboud University, where I teach and investigate persuasive argumentation, multilingual advertising, and cultural adaptation in persuasive effects research.
-My work has been published in outlets including Annals of the International Communication Association, Argumentation, Communication Monographs, Discourse Processes, Journal of Cognition and Culture, Synthese, and Thinking and Reasoning.
+My work has been published in outlets including Argumentation, Communication Monographs, Communication Research Reports, Discourse Processes, Journal of Advertising, Journal of Cognition and Culture, Synthese, and Thinking and Reasoning.

 Master In 2001, I graduated in International Business Communication Studies at Radboud University Nijmegen (the Netherlands) with a study on trust in new brands in advertising (Hornikx, 2002).